top of page

 Why choose our In-Plant Training over others?

-Our hydraulic programs are truly one-of-a-kind!
-Unlike other companies that charge a whopping $1200 - $2000 per student, we offer a much more affordable option.
-In fact, we charge one flat rate for up to 20 students, which means that the more students you enroll, the more cost-effective it becomes per student.
-And that's not all!
 Our machine-specific program is taught on your in-plant hydraulic systems, which means that students get hands-on experience with the very systems they'll be working on.
-But that's not it!
-Our instructor, Alan Dellinger has over 35 years of experience in the hydraulics, and not just classroom experience, but real-life experience troubleshooting hundreds of actual hydraulic system problems.
-This means that students get to learn from a true expert who can provide real-life examples and insights.
+The students get to learn from a true experts who can provide real-life examples and insights.
 And to top it all off, a customized troubleshooting manual is first developed on your equipment and our instructor teaches the students how to use their own manuals for troubleshooting, so they can tackle any problem that arises with confidence.
 Don't miss out on this incredible opportunity to learn from the best and get hands-on experience with the very systems you'll be working on!
-Go to About to learn more about Alan.
+Go to About to learn more about DHC.

 Car Factory